blaze-github/Discord-Bot/README.md

-# Discord Bot
+# Bot Documentation
- My discord bot
+This is my first bot published on github